Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 Sera showed a wide smile and poked Yuu with her finger on the tip of his nose.

-「So instead, you see… Be sure to come visit us during the summer holidays, okay?
-The three of you.」
+"So instead, you see… Be sure to come visit us during the summer holidays, okay?
+The three of you."

-「That may be a good idea.
-Mom also said she’d like to meet Suzanna-san, after all.」
+"That may be a good idea.
+Mom also said she’d like to meet Suzanna-san, after all."

-「Umm, well, in that case…」
+"Umm, well, in that case…"

-「Fufufu, I’m looking forward to it.
-For today, I guess I’ll just settle with just getting souvenir from Yuu.」
+"Fufufu, I’m looking forward to it.
+For today, I guess I’ll just settle with just getting souvenir from Yuu."

-「Souvenir?」
+"Souvenir?"

 After looking at the face of the puzzled Yuu, Sera moved her gaze meaningfully to her lower abdomen.

-「I guess we’ll find out in August at the earliest-」
+"I guess we’ll find out in August at the earliest-"

-「Ah… I see.」
+"Ah… I see."

 Including tonight, Yuu had cum inside her three times, but he had no idea if he would be able to hit the mark with that, or how high the probability was.